jtonic/js_ecosystem_for_the_impatient/docs_src/cookbook-spring-ecosystem.md

   ![Run spring boot application](./images/spring/../cookbook/spring/Run&#32;springboot&#32;application.png)

-  > When debugging application hot swap kick in.
-It it fails it falls back to update spring application based on trigger file
+  > When debugging application hot swap kicks in.
+If it fails it falls back to update spring application based on trigger file.
   >
-  > When running the application, and hot swap makes no sense the spring application gets reloaded based on
+  > When running the application and hot swap makes no sense the spring application gets reloaded based on trigger file.

   - Do some modification in the code (say rest controller java class)